gisannmap/gisannmap/README.md

 ## Ann Nibana S L
+Committed and driven GIS student looking for opportunities to leverage academic and professional development to contribute to the academic community.
+Eager to develop skills while fostering a learning pathway that involves creativity, critical thinking and intellectual growth.
 <!--
 **gisannmap/gisannmap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.